 None of those conversations are improved by another vendor demo.
 The decision you actually have to make is older and simpler than the marketing makes it sound.
 Which tool, for which roles, at which tier.
 The reason it feels hard is that almost every method commonly used to make this decision is wrong.

-You can see the consequences in your own org.
+You can already see this in your own org.
 Your most senior leveraged user is paying for ChatGPT Plus on a personal card and pasting work into it because the approved tool is worse than the free one.
 Your engineers built their own internal Claude Code workflow because waiting for the procurement decision was going to cost them a quarter.
 Your marketing director runs a personal Claude account on the side and uses it for the work she actually wants to ship.
 The tools your org bought are not the tools your org’s leverage runs on.

 The common pattern

-There are six versions of it and you have probably tried at least three.
+There are six versions of it, and you have probably tried at least three.

 “We already pay for Microsoft, so Copilot.”
 The most common one.
 About 65 percent of enterprises default to the incumbent on AI procurement.
 The data does not support this default.
 M365 Copilot has 16 million paid seats, which sounds large until you notice it is 3.9 percent of the M365 commercial base after two years on the market.1 The chat experience is the worst-rated of the four major vendors.
 When users at the same company are given a choice between ChatGPT, Copilot, and Gemini, they choose ChatGPT 76 percent of the time.2 About 44 percent of lapsed Copilot users say they stopped because they distrust the answers.3 You are buying the chat tool with the worst reputation in the market because the line item is already on the invoice.